 For me, I think there is a bit of “Aiden” in all of us.
 Though he is an extreme example, I think most of us can relate to a time in our lives when we were self-conscious or nervous about a relationship or how others perceived us.
 I used some of my own life experiences to make a connection with the character and amplified them to fit the narrative of the story.

 The interface between real-world connection and online communication sits firmly at the heart of We Die Alone.
-For those who suffer from low confidence or anxiety do you think the internet opens a new world or enhances a sense of loneliness?
+Do you think the internet opens a new world or enhances a sense of loneliness for those who suffer from low confidence or anxiety?

-I think there is good and bad.
-The good, being that the internet and social media allows us to express ourselves openly in ways that maybe we wouldn’t be able to in real life, and also allows for us to make connections with people whom we may never have had the chance to meet.
+I think there is good and bad – the good, being that the internet and social media allow us to express ourselves openly in ways that maybe we wouldn’t be able to in real life, and also allows for us to make connections with people whom we may never have had the chance to meet.

 But the downside, I believe, is that, while it does allow for us to create a presence for ourselves, whether it be on social media, dating sites, or career-oriented platforms, it may not always be the most truthful presence.
 The internet creates this buffer between who we really are and how the public perceives us, thus allowing for us to stretch the truth or exaggerate, or even flat out lie, about who we are or what our intentions are.
 When you’re connecting with people based only on what you think they want, the connection is inauthentic and only furthers your quest for real human connection.

-There is something intrinsically old fashioned about Aidan, from his love of jigsaw puzzles to the old fashioned dial phone he uses at home.
-Almost creating a sense that he is living in the wrong time.
+There is something intrinsically old-fashioned about Aidan, from his love of jigsaw puzzles to the retro dial phone he uses at home.
+This almost creates a sense that he is living in the wrong time.
 Do you think his social anxiety relates to a modern world he does not feel a part of?

-We passionately believe in the power of short film to take creative risks in bringing new stories to the table.
-With COVID 19 having hit film production hard, how important do you feel it is that short film continues to thrive and offer creativity?
+We passionately believe in the power of short films to take creative risks in bringing new stories to the table.
+COVID 19 has hit film production hard; how important do you feel it is that short film continues to thrive and offer creativity?